NickSipes/RigidBodyFootball/ReadMe.txt

 The first set of videos are being pushed to youtube.

 Mid March:
+Ran into a bit of a gameplay developement block as I worked through bad code and reworked some ugly things that were bothering me.
+Specifically to clean up the DB script, which had become a cascade of nested ifs.

 Completed Tasks
 02/25/19 - Add run game mechanics, allow selection between hand off and pass, Add reset scene and hike ball mechanic